mangye16/ReID-Survey/README.md

 - A new AGW baseline with non-local Attention block, Generalized mean pooling and Weighted triplet regularization.
 It acheieves competitive performance on both single-modality and [cross-modality](https://github.com/mangye16/Cross-Modal-Re-ID-baseline) Re-ID tasks.

-# SOTA on Single-Modality Re-ID with mINP
+# AGW on Single-Modality Re-ID with mINP

 ## DukeMTMC dataset